CDCgov/WDPB_CDS_PHL_Tools/Crypto_Genotyping_Tool/README.md

 #### Disclaimer : Please note that the assays used are not ISO or CLIA certified and should not be considered diagnostic.

+### Expected Input
+This repository consists of Cryptosporidium Genotyping characterization tool and associated Docker files required to build a docker image.

+ scripts - Genotyping tool and its support files

+ db_all3 - Blast database

+ testinput - sample assemblies in fasta format

+ Dockerfile - Dockerfile if you are building the image

+ settings.txt - script support file

+### Expected Output
+Crypto_output contains raw encrypted results, decrypted species characterization in the Final_Species_call file in csv format, and workflow logs

 ### Requirements

 - Linux Operating System